 Maternal & Child Health

-The UMN School of Public Health was the first university in the nation to offer this program focused on improving the health of women, children, and families.
+The UMN School of Public Health was the first university in the nation to offer this program focused on improving the health of women, children, birthing people, and families.

-The program has two curriculum options, both of which can be completed online, in-person, or a combination of the two.
+The program offers two curriculum options, both of which can be completed online, in-person, or a combination of the two.

-- Standard track: ideal for students with limited experience
+- Standard: ideal for students with limited experience.

-- Advanced Standing track: designed for students with an advanced health degree or at least three years of professional experience in maternal and child health or public health.
+- Advanced Standing: designed for students with an advanced health degree or at least three years of professional experience in maternal and child health or public health.

 Public Health Administration & Policy

-This top 10 public health policy program trains students to become effective leaders and innovators in public health administration roles.
+This top-ranked public health policy program trains students to become effective leaders and innovators in public health administration roles.
 Graduates learn how to improve and manage organizations and influence policy with a goal of improving public health.